Saucepan: History

 A predecessor of the saucepan, preceding the wider use of metal cookware in the late Middle Ages, was the pipkin, an earthenware cooking pot used for cooking over direct heat from coals or a wood fire.
 They were not held in direct flame which would crack the ceramic.
 It has a handle and many (though not all) examples had three feet.
 Late medieval and post-medieval pipkins had a hollow handle into which a stick might be inserted for manipulation.
 Examples exist unglazed, fully glazed, and glazed only on the interior.
 While often spheroidal, they were made with straight outwardly-sloping sides.
 In early modern Europe, saucepans "had small iron trivets, or stands, so that they could be pushed into the hot ashes" for cooking.

-Uses

-Saucepans are most often used for making sauces, soups, gravies, and stews.
-Because of their relatively tall, straight sides and long handles, they are also well-suited for tasks that require liquids, such as boiling pasta, simmering stocks, and reheating leftovers.

 Terminology

 In French, the saucepan is called a "casserole", which may lead to confusion.
 As one cookbook explains:

 Casserole: Although this word has come to mean, in English, an earthenware or other oven dish in which foods are 'casseroled,' in France a casserole is simply what we call a saucepan, with high straight sides and a handle.
 Technically, this kind of saucepan is called a 'casserole russe'; a shallow saucepan with straight sides is a sautoir, a sauteuse, a casserole á sauter, a casserole-sauteuse, or a plat á sauter.

 In some households, saucepans are called "pots", in contrast with wider forms of pans, although this confuses them with the traditional cooking pot.
 Historically, a pot can be broadly defined as "any closed vessel manufactured for use in the cooking process", but in modern usage, a pot may typically be contrasted to a frying pan, compared to which a pot "is a deep vessel with a relatively heavy bottom and a lid.